pombredanne/elsim-5/README.md

 This should be looked at and properly implemented, so that you dont need a ton of files to compile for elsign but only the elsign module ifself.

+There is an implementation of Bennett Complexity (Logical Depth).
+But it is flawed, as it works only with certain compressors.
+It is also questionable where this implementation comes from.

+There is an implementation of CMID, where it also questionable for what is shall be used and of it produces correct results.
+CMID seems to be a very unfamiliar distance measure which is only used in one thesis which is in french unfortunately.

 Compression Method
 ------------------